vegaprotocol/specs/non-protocol-specs/0003-NP-LIMI-limits_aka_training_wheels.md

 For Sweetwater, we only require the ability to:

-1. Prevent the submission of market creation proposals until a validator initiated and agreed change (i.e. a genesis/config/code change required rather than a network parameter)
+1. Prevent the submission of market creation proposals until a validator initiated and agreed change to the genesis configuration
-2. Prevent the submission of asset addition proposals until a validator initiated and agreed change (i.e. a genesis/config/code change required rather than a network parameter)
+2. Prevent the submission of asset addition proposals until a validator initiated and agreed change to the genesis configuration
 3. Set a date/time before which no market creation proposal will be enacted as a network parameter (note if the above submission prevention is in place the proposal must still be rejected after this date)
 4. Set a date/time before which no asset addition proposal will be enacted as a network parameter (note if the above submission prevention is in place the proposal must still be rejected after this date)